bufbuild-ru/docs/docs/bsr/module/export/index.md

 - _MODULE_OWNER_ is the owner of the module.
 - _MODULE_NAME_ is the name of the module.
 - _REFERENCE_ must be one of the following:
-  - \[label name\]\[label\]: uses the latest commit for the given label
+  - A label name: uses the latest commit for the given label.
-  - commit ID: uses the explicit BSR module commit and the most recent plugin version.
-The commit must be the full module commit name.
+  - A commit ID: uses the explicit BSR module commit.
+This must be the full module commit ID.
 - FILE_EXT is the file extension of the archive.
 This can be either `tar.gz` or `zip`.

 ### Including dependencies